This is not my car. But I wanted to pretend it was.

 There’s nothing so interesting here.
 My life is no Game of Thrones, just so you know.

 I grew up with close supervision from both parental units and even closer supervision from my big sister.
 My parents are immigrants from India and they are amazing people.
 My mom was a stay-at-home mom and taught us about traditions (both eastern and western) and always kept me and my sister in the kitchen cooking, helping, cleaning, hanging out, whatever.
 We spent most of our time in the kitchen serving as child labor.
 She always introduced us to new foods, even foods she hadn’t tried before.
 Now that we’ve grown older, we still call mom asking her how to make this or that.
 And now she even calls us to ask for our recipes.
-My father, on the other hand, is never to be found in the kitchen unless he’s there to ingest food or to repair an appliance.
+My father, on the other hand, is never to be found in the kitchen unless he’s there to ingest or to repair an appliance.
 He’s a bookworm, engineer, traveler, and an excellent taste-tester.
 He has been known to be the dish washer in recent years.
 Yay, dad!
+On a side note, my parents send greeting cards for EVERY occasion and always write a very thoughtful note in every single one.
+So, I can’t ever throw them away…

 My sister and I were not raised vegetarian, but out of respect for our parents, we did not bring meat in the house.
 We only ate meat if we went out to eat or went to a birthday party or something like that.
 It wasn’t until I was an adolescent that I started to eliminate meat from my diet.